 Livestreaming an influencer to tap into a niche following.

 A key moment in the campaign came at First Things’ Annual Erasmus Lecture, a “State of the Union” for religious intellectuals.
 In 2016, with Dr. Russell D. Moore as the speaker and a lightning rod topic of “Can the Religious Right be Saved?”
-First Things wanted to extend awareness of the presentation to an audience beyond the attendance in New York City.
+First Things wanted to extend awareness of the presentation to an audience beyond the 200 in attendance in New York City.

 Beck & Stone saw an opportunity and livestreamed the lecture from the First Things Facebook page and firstthings.com, publicizing it in advance via social media and email RSVPs.
 “Social reach was of course, an important metric,” recalls Stone.
 “But being in the middle of a marketing campaign, we thought: why pause the campaign for the lecture when we can use the lecture to capture new subscribers?”

 Using highly shareable quotes by Dr. Moore and photos from the event itself, Beck & Stone pushed branded content to social media, linking the livestream to a promotional offer to subscribe to First Things.

 “The speaker’s following was largely outside of First Things’ sphere,” Stone explains.
 “So we had this two-hour stretch of time to tap into his audience.”

 Over 1,000 viewers of the livestream combined with thousands of social interactions yielded close to 800 new followers and almost 100 new subscriptions to First Things.